 SW 341 Social Justice Practice focuses on the process of analyzing and understanding the impact of social welfare policies on marginalized populations.
-This course is designed to enhance and develop students' understanding of oppression and to anti-oppression practices.
+This course is designed to enhance and develop students' understanding of oppression and anti-oppressive practice.

 Social Work Research